Razeer123/C-Mole/README.md

 # C Mole - low-level, POSIX compliant file indexer 🤖

 C Mole is a POSIX compliant, low-level file indexer that can be used on UNIX systems, like Linux or macOS.
-This app was written entirely by me as a project for Operating Systems course in the Warsaw University of Technology.
+This app was written entirely by me as a project for Operating Systems course in the Faculty of Mathematics and Information Science of the Warsaw University of Technology.
 After running, the program traverses all files in a given directory and its subdirectories and waits for user input.
 User can then display some information about files or perform some other operations, which are explained later.

 # Usage 💽